metatoaster/explosive.fuse/README.rst

     -r--r--r-- 1 user user 33 Oct 26 23:19 file6

 Files are presented as being owned by the user that created this mount point.
-For specifics on access permisssions, please consult the fuse user manual (i.e. ``man fuse``).
+For specifics on access permissions, please consult the fuse user manual (i.e. ``man fuse``).

 To unmount, simply call::